fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## How do I monitor a Fleet server?

 Fleet provides standard interfaces for monitoring and alerting.
 See the [Monitoring Fleet](./Monitoring-Fleet.md) documentation for details.

-## Why is the “Add User” button disabled?

-The “Add User” button is disabled if SMTP (email) has not been configured for the Fleet server.
-Currently, there is no way to add new users without email capabilities.

-One way to hack around this is to use a simulated mailserver like [Mailhog](https://github.com/mailhog/MailHog).
-You can retrieve the email that was “sent” in the Mailhog UI, and provide users with the invite URL manually.

 ## Can I disable password-based authentication in the Fleet UI?